 One of the Golden State's largest utilities, Southern California Edison (SCE) distributes power to a population of more than 14 million people (5 million customer accounts) in central, coastal, and southern California (excluding Los Angeles and some other cities).
 SCE has 6,310 MW of net generating capacity from stakes in nuclear, hydroelectric, and fossil-fueled power plants (although it has sold a number of its fossil-fueled facilities in response to the state's deregulation legislation).
 The utility sells excess power to wholesale customers.
 SCE is a unit of utility and competitive power holding company Edison International.

 SCE supplies and delivers electricity to a 50,000 square-mile area of southern California.
 This service area contains a population of nearly 14 million people and SCE serves the population via about 5 million customer accounts.

-The utility's system consists of about 12,000 circuit miles of transmission lines, more than 103,500 circuit miles of distribution lines, and more than 700 distribution substations.
+The utility's system consists of about 12,782 circuit miles of transmission lines and more than 90,401 circuit miles of distribution lines, and more than 700 distribution substations.

-The utility offers power contract options designed to help smaller biomass generators and is installing up to 150 solar photovoltaic installations on Southern California commercial rooftops.
-SCE is also installing smart electric meters -- digital, two-way communication devices which allow customers and the utility to better manage energy use than the older mechanical meters can.
-The company plans to have 5 million smart meters installed by the end of 2012.
+SCE also offers power contract options designed to help smaller biomass generators and is installing up to 150 solar photovoltaic installations on Southern California commercial rooftops.
+The utility is also installing smart electric meters -- digital, two-way communication devices which allow customers and the utility to better manage energy use than the older mechanical meters can.

 ▲ Show Less▼ Show Full Description